Food Fraud Advisors

 Do I have to purchase a new spreadsheet for each material group?

-No, you may make as many copies of this spreadsheet as you need for ONE business in one manufacturing location.
-You may not share it with other businesses or take it when you change jobs.
+No, you may make as many copies of this spreadsheet as you need for ONE food business in one manufacturing location.
+You may not share it with other food businesses or take it when you change jobs.
 For complete terms and conditions click here.

 Is there a telephone number I can call for help and support with the tool?